jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 1. They will declare a `[EntityName("TableName")]` on their class declaration.
 This will be used to identify the storage container (i.e., the table name in a relational SQL database or the document/collection name in a NoSQL database) by the persistence layer.
 2. They will implement a private constructor that populates the in-memory state of the aggregate, which is called by the `AggregateRootFactory<TAggregateRoot> Rehydrate()` method.
-3. They will implement the `public override Dictionary<string, object?> Dehydrate()` method, and populate the dictionary with values of the internal state of the aggregate.
+3. They will implement the `public override HydrationProperties Dehydrate()` method, and populate the dictionary with values of the internal state of the aggregate.

 For example,